pussaaon/ud-ultimate-react-course-2024/part4-sec25-final-project-styled-components.md

 -   Declare a react component which extend from basic HTML elements or composed from another component.
 -   Apply vanilla CSS inside the styled tag template literal from ES6.
+-   Use '&' to refer to the future defined className in the css code.

 ## Apply Global Styles In Styled Components Way